department-of-veterans-affairs/design-system-OLD/README.md

 ### 3. Build and publish

 * Run `npm run build`
-* Run `npm run publish`.
-This will publish to npm and also commit and push the version changes to Github.
+* For each module you need to publish, switch to its folder in `packages/` and run `npm publish`.

 ### 4. Update consuming apps